Perturbations of exponential maps: Non-recurrent dynamics: Introduction and main results

 \item[$\bullet$] Non-recurrent parameters are considerably more general due to the non-compactness of the phase space.
 In the above settings, the singular value either has a bounded orbit or tends to $\infty$ under iterates.
 Non-recurrent parameters, however, can be post-singularly unbounded without being escaping.
 In other words, the singular orbit could possibly oscillate between some compact set and $\infty$.
 So in this sense our result is more general.

-\item[$\bullet$] For non-recurrent parameters, difference exists between escaping and non-escaping ones.
+\item[$\bullet$] For non-recurrent parameters, we note the following difference between escaping and non-escaping ones.
 For non-escaping non-recurrent maps, the singular value belongs to the radial Julia set (and hence can go from small scales to large scales by univalent iterates); see \cite[Section 3]{rempe5} and \cite{rempe17} for a discussion and related results on this set.
 While for escaping parameters, the singular value does not lie in this set.
 (We are grateful to Lasse Rempe for making this comment.)

 \end{itemize} \end{remark}